nickollio28/dataquest_projects/README.md

 '7_Machine Learning Intermediate' contains 1 machine learning project, 'neural_network_handwritten_digits_classifier', where I utilize deep learning to classify handwritten digits.
 I will upload the remaining two projects for this course once I have completed them.

-I will soon add projects for '8_Advanced Topics in Data Science' once I have completed those courses.
+I will soon add projects for '8_Advanced Topics in Data Science' once I have completed the course.